top of page

 While I have done styling and shopping for film industry work, I first began branding for entrepreneurs through photography, logo designs, and personal shopping.

-I've shopped + styled for other photographers' photoshoot sessions, both nationally and internationally, my own clients' photoshoots, my client's branding (one of the custom lookbook's I created for a performing artist is posted below), fashion designers, background + principal actors on set (i.e. Lizzie season 2 episode 5 80's color blocked shirt, the Pig from Legacies season 2 episode 16) and stunt actors for shows such as Legacies Seasons 2 + 3, Good Girls Season 1, etc., designed for part of feature film, "Scheme Queens," coordinated costumes for stage productions (OTIS Music Camp, elementary school shows...), etc.
+I've shopped + styled commercials for Auntie Anne's, Schlotzsky's, and Willy's, other photographers' photoshoot sessions, both nationally and internationally, my own clients' photoshoots, my client's branding (one of the custom lookbook's I created for a performing artist is posted below), fashion designers, background + principal actors on set (i.e. Lizzie season 2 episode 5 80's color blocked shirt, the Pig from Legacies season 2 episode 16) and stunt actors for shows such as Legacies Seasons 2 + 3, Good Girls Season 1, etc., designed for part of feature film, "Scheme Queens," coordinated costumes for stage productions (OTIS Music Camp, elementary school shows...), etc.

 STYLING + SHOPPING